 LuMind IDSC’s research priorities focus on medical conditions that disproportionately impact people with Down syndrome, such as Down syndrome related Alzheimer’s disease and sleep apnea.
 In addition, we support research projects in areas leading to increased independence and cognition for people with Down syndrome, including gene therapies.

-What sets LuMind IDSC apart is the work we do to support the comprehensive enablement of clinical trials in the Down syndrome population.
+What sets LuMind IDSC apart is the work we do to support clinical trials in the Down syndrome population.
 Establishing a durable and flexible structure that will allow people with Down syndrome to be included in clinical trials is a multi-step process.
 To that end, LuMind IDSC currently supports:

 - a clinical trial network: DS-CTN.